For any questions related to CS PhD milestone requirements, please email email@example.com

 - The principal advisor and at least one of the other committee members must be Academic Council members.
 This is a University regulation.

-- At least two committee members must be CS professors or joint CS professors .
-This is a departmental requirement
+- At least two committee members must be CS professors or joint CS professors (academic council members i.e. Stanford faculty).
+Courtesy and Adjunct CS professors do not count.
+This is a departmental requirement.

 - These Committee Members also often serve on the student's Orals Committee because of their knowledge of his or her research.